loxaxs/extended-sim-brothel/README.md

 - **Charisma** is a better word for Beauty, so I think I'll keep it
 - **Constitution**, or strength relates well to the number of customer a girl can take care of.
 I think I'll keep it
 - **Character** is a nice mechanic for girls refusing to work.
-I'll probably keep it, but I think I'll rework the way it works.
+I'll probably keep it, but I think I'll rework it.
 - **Reputation** is an interesting characteristic which goes together with refinemenent.
 I think I'll keep at least one of these two characteristics but I might change how they work
 - **Joy** is interesting, but it might be superfluous.
 I might remove it
 - **Libido** is interesting, ~~but it might be superfluous as well.
 I might remove it as well~~ I've decided I'll keep it